 – View-through rate is 29.5%

 The view-through rate refers to the percentage of views over total impressions.

 What is considered a “View” on Linkedin video ad?
 A view is considered counted when there are 2 or more seconds of playback while the video is at least within 50% on the screen, or a click to action.
 Whichever comes first.

 The best benchmarks are your own historical benchmarks.
-Every ad you launch should have better metrics than the last one.
+Every Linkedin Event or Live you launch should have better performances than the last one.